seedstack/samples/addons/oauth/auth-code-pkce-flow/README.md

 The OAuth addon parameters are set :
-*discoveryDocument : the auth server openId discovery document *allowedAudiences : the concerned audiences for this resource *scopes : the users's requested scopes
+*discoveryDocument : the auth server openId discovery document *allowedAudiences : the concerned audiences for this resource *scopes : the user's requested scopes for this sample pkceScope is required

 ##Running the sample